3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 Venice in Summer

-Summer will have the highest percentage of warm days, but the temperatures can get into the 30s and you’ll have hoards of tourists to deal with too!
+Summer has the highest percentage of warm days, but temperatures can reach the 30s, and you’ll have hoards of tourists to deal with, too!
 If this doesn’t bother you, it’s a good time to book a trip!

 Average low: 17.4°C/63.3°F